JagdishMohite-22/Task-1/README.md

 2.What will be predicted score if a student studies for 9.25 hrs/ day?

-Tool used : Jupyter Notebook
+Tool used : Google Colab

 Libraries used : NUMPY, Pandas, Sklearn